Wonder. Learn. Grow.

 Physical Location: The Franklin Building

-Rhonda's FooteWorks.... a break -down of why you should choose our studio.
+Rhonda's FooteWorks.... why you should choose our studio.

 Fact: Dance training is expensive.
 But, in the realm of "costs", productive.
 Our unlimited membership option makes ALOT of dance VERY reasonable for your budget.

 Fact: Dance training is a rather large time commitment.
 Exactly.
 Our studio atmosphere, learning environment and life goals make this time well spent.

 Fact: Dance training is working with muscles/bones/developmental growth.
 Sadly, there are no national requirements to become a dance teacher.
 Educate yourself.
 Our instructors are qualified and educated professionals.
 This is your child's body and health.

 Fact: It is important that you research schools, ask questions and choose the one that fits what you are looking for in a school and for your child.
 At Rhonda's FooteWorks, the Director can and will meet with new or established families to answer questions.
 Studio tours, class viewing, level auditioning and interviews are all available to new and returning students.

 To save you time, we used the Ballet Shoes & Bobby Pins parent check list as a guide for our studio.
 We hope this helps you choose us!